Full-Time FacultyJob Close Date::

-Maintain formal office hours; stay current on information as discussed in department and school meetings.
+Maintain formal office hours; stay current on information as discussed in department and division meetings.

-Provide an average of one (1) hour per week of college service that supports the school, college and/or District goals through active participation in one or more of the following categories: committee work on the department, school, college, and/or district level; non-classroom college, district, or community activities; department/school activities, events, or meetings; student club advisor activities or events.
+Provide an average of one (1) hour per week of college service that supports the division, college and/or District goals through active participation in one or more of the following categories: committee work on the department, division/school, college, and/or district level; non-classroom college, district, or community activities; department/division/school activities, events, or meetings; student club advisor activities or events.

 Remain current in your discipline, of instructional methods and new technologies pertinent to areas of assignment; learn and apply emerging technologies and advances (e.g., computer software applications) as necessary to assist and support student success.

 Teach scheduled classes and perform related duties as assigned, including comply with the applicable Course Outline of Record(s) (COR); respond to and evaluate student work regularly and consistently, inform students on a timely basis of their progress in the course throughout the term; and respond to student academic concerns, as appropriate, in a timely manner.
 Comply with district, college and division policies in the performance of duties.